timschreiber/timschreiber.github.com/_posts/2015-01-25-persistence-ignorant-asp-net-identity-with-patterns-part-2.md

 ###Next Steps###

 In this part, we created the Visual Studio Solution for our ASP.NET Identity Example, broke the out-of-the-box dependencies on Entity Framework, and coded our Domain Layer.
-In Part 3, we'll move on to the Data Layer, in which we'll code our implementation of the repository and Unit of Work interfaces.
+In [Part 3][3], we'll move on to the Data Layer, in which we'll code our implementation of the repository and Unit of Work interfaces.

 Until next time, happy coding!

 [1]: http://www.asp.net/identity
 [2]: /2015/01/14/persistence-ignorant-asp-net-identity-with-patterns-part-1/
+[3]: /2015/01/14/persistence-ignorant-asp-net-identity-with-patterns-part-3/